Please Come Home for Christmas

-"Please Come Home for Christmas" is a Christmas song, written in 1960 and released the same year by American blues singer and pianist Charles Brown.
-Hitting the US Billboard Hot 100 chart in December 1961, the tune, which Brown co-wrote with Gene Redd (Note: Brown claimed to have written the song alone.), peaked at position number 76.
-It appeared on the Christmas Singles chart for nine seasons, hitting number 1 in 1972.
+"Please Come Home for Christmas" is a Christmas song written in 1960 and released the same year by the American blues singer and pianist Charles Brown.
+Entering the US Billboard Hot 100 chart in December 1961, the tune, which Brown co-wrote with Gene Redd (Note: Brown claimed to have written the song alone.), peaked at position number 76.
+The single also appeared on Billboard magazine's Christmas Singles chart for nine holiday seasons, reaching number 1 in 1972.
 (Note: Of the many versions Brown recorded and released over the years through various labels, his original 1960 recording was his most popular.)
-It includes a number of characteristics of Christmas music, such as multiple references in the lyrics to the Christmas season and Christmas traditions, and the use of a church bell type sound, created using tubular bells, at the start of the song.
-The song has been covered by many artists, including by Eagles, Etta James, U2 and Cher.
+"Please Come Home for Christmas" includes a number of characteristics of Christmas music, such as multiple references in the lyrics to the Christmas season and Christmas traditions, and the use of a church bell type sound, created using tubular bells, at the start of the song.
+The song has been covered by many artists, most successfully by the Eagles and Jon Bon Jovi.

 Eagles version

-In 1978, the rock band Eagles covered and released the song as a holiday single.
-Their version peaked at number 18 on the US Billboard Hot 100, the first Christmas song to reach the Top 20 on that chart since Roy Orbison's "Pretty Paper" in 1963.
+In 1978, the rock band Eagles covered and released "Please Come Home for Christmas" as a holiday single.
+Their version of the song peaked at number 18 on the US Billboard Hot 100, the first Christmas song to reach the Top 20 on that chart since Roy Orbison's "Pretty Paper" in 1963.
 This was the first Eagles song to feature Timothy B. Schmit on bass (having replaced founding member Randy Meisner the previous year).
 The lineup features Don Henley (drums/lead vocals), Glenn Frey (piano, backing vocals), Joe Walsh (guitar, backing vocals), Schmit (bass/backing vocals), and Don Felder (lead guitar).
-Originally released as a vinyl 7" single, it was re-released as a CD single in 1995, reaching number 15 on the Billboard Adult Contemporary chart.
+Originally released as a vinyl 7-inch single, it was re-released as a CD single in 1995, reaching number 15 on the Billboard Adult Contemporary chart.
 This version includes the lyrics "bells will be ringing the sad, sad news" (that is, a Christmas alone) as opposed to Brown's original version which references the "glad, glad news" (that is, Christmas in general).

-A live version of the song was included on the compilation 4-CD box set called Selected Works: 1972–1999 released in 2000.
+A live version of the song by Eagles was included on their four-disc box set compilation titled Selected Works: 1972–1999, which was released in 2000.
 This particular version was recorded in concert on December 31, 1999, in Los Angeles.

 Forty-two years after it first charted, Eagles' 1978 recording of "Please Come Home for Christmas" re-entered the Billboard Hot 100 chart at No. 45 (on the chart dated January 2, 2021).